opensci/blog.opensci.info/_posts/2011-06-14-Visualize-PLoS-Article-Level-Metrics-with-Google-Fusion-Tables-and-Spreadsheets.md

 ### Data Updated ###

-An updated version of this ALM data is now also available on Google Fusion Tables: [PLoS Article Level Metrics on Google Fusion Tables Updated to V4][plosalmv4].
+An updated version of this ALM data is now also available on Google Fusion Tables, [PLoS Article Level Metrics on Google Fusion Tables Updated to V4][plosalmv4].

 [plosalmv4]: /2011/08/14/PLoS-Article-Level-Metrics-on-Google-Fusion-Tables-Updated-to-V4/